Physical Therapy Guide to Knee Pain

 Can This Injury or Condition Be Prevented?

-CAUTION: If any exercise or activity provokes knee pain, seek professional help before the symptoms worsen.
+CAUTION: If any exercise or activity causes you knee pain, contact a doctor or physical therapist before your symptoms worsen.

 What Kind of Physical Therapist Do I Need?

 All physical therapists are prepared through education and experience to treat knee pain.
 However, you may want to consider: